Skip to Content Facebook Feature Image

 “We hate Mondays.
 And it’s because we find out how many of our parents were taken over the weekend,” Kuhlman said.

-The school started offering online schooling last week because many parents were afraid to come to school, even with volunteers patrolling school grounds during drop-off and dismissal times.
-Almost 200 students were absent one day in a school of around 570, said Kuhlman, compared to normal days when only 20 or 30 kids are absent.
+The school started offering online classes last week because many parents were afraid to come to school, even with volunteers patrolling grounds during drop-off and dismissal times.
+Almost 200 students were absent one day in a school of around 570, said Kuhlman.
+Normally, only 20 or 30 kids would be absent.

 The boy's detention drew outrage as images of immigration officers surrounding the young boy in a blue bunny hat and Spider-Man backpack began to surface.